Premier League won't return until April 30 at least | Goal.com

 The English leagues had initially been postponed until the first weekend of April but the Football Association announced last week that the suspension would last until at least the end of the month.

+Several of the lower-tier leagues in the country have had their 2019-20 campaigns voided and the FA says it is "reviewing all options" regarding this season's FA Cup.

-The Premier League, EFL and the Professional Footballers' Association met on Friday to discuss the situation, but have not come to a decision on when the campaign will pick up again.
+The Premier League, EFL and the Professional Footballers' Association met on Friday to discuss the situation about the divisions, but have not come to a decision on when the campaign will pick up again.

 "The Premier League, EFL and PFA met today and discussed the growing seriousness of the Covid-19 pandemic," a joint statement confirmed.